evgeniia-korolova/rsschool-cv/cv.md

 I decided to change my professional field and become a front-end developer in January 2023.
 Since then, I've joined SheCodes community and their coding workshops.
 Coding captured my attantion from the first lessons.
 During my learning at SheCodes, I gained skills in Visual Studio Code, CodeSandbox, API, Bootstrap, Git, GitHub, Netlify.
 I joined the Rolling Scopes School in June 26 2023 to gain more fundamental knowlege and new skills.
+RSChool Stage 0  appeared very difficult for me, but I tried to learn as much as I could and completed almost all tasks.
+I believe with Stages 1 and 2 my knowlege becomeы deeper and more detailed.

 ___
 ### Skills and Proficiency: